danielsan80/minirace-gate/startlights/README.md

-# MiniRace Gate Project: controller-box
+# MiniRace Gate Project: startlights

 This subproject is the startlights mask for the startlights card.